KangOxford/AlphaTrade/README.md

 9. For an agent: observation $\tau$ is the 10 minites order book history.
 And also dollar: how much you want to sell.
 10. The reward is how much money we get for this.
 11. The action space is in the next 10 minutes, at any time point we can take an action.
 From execution, we have determined a period to excute.
+12. At the end of 10 minutes, everything else will get sold.
+We actually have to clean the position.

  <br>